CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

 });
 ```

+MORE DETAIL HERE ON TESTING PROMISES

 Save and this test fails: the promise resolves instead of rejecting.
 Why is this?
-It seems like `store.dispatch()` automatically returns a promise.
-CONFIRM VUEX BEHAVIOR HERE If your action returns a promise, it's forwarded along; otherwise the action just resolves.
-So fixing this test is as easy as returning the promise chain from our action:
+Because Vuex actions are made for asynchronous logic,  `store.dispatch()` automatically returns a promise.
+If your action returns a promise, it's forwarded along; otherwise the action just resolves.
+So fixing this test is as easy as returning the promise chain from our action, so that when the inner promise rejects, the outer one will too:

 ```diff
  create({commit}, newRestaurantName) {